 Snowshoes distribute your weight over a wider area, so you don’t sink too deep into the snow.
 The lightweight frame varies in size – you’ll only need small ones for compacted areas, whereas if there’s a lot of fresh powder, then a larger snowshoe will be more effective.
 Anyone who can walk can try them on so don’t be scared and snowshoe up!

 8. Mush huskies on a dog sledding adventure

 An encounter with authentic Arctic wildlife will be one of the highlights of your visit to Iceland in January.
 It’s still a little too early in the year to pay a visit to the Arctic foxes of Hornstrandir, but you can book a super jeep tour to meet East Iceland’s wild reindeer herds.

 If you don’t want to go that far out, you can opt for the easier option of reserving a dog sledding tour, which you can do at a number of locations across Iceland.

 Typically, teams of eight to twelve Siberian and Alaskan huskies or Greenland dogs enthusiastically pull sleds across the snow.
 Barking with excitement as you learn the basics of being a musher, the grins on their faces are a joy to watch.
 And when you return, there’s always time for a few belly rubs or a gentle scratch behind the ears before you say farewell and jump back in your campervan.

 9. Book a snowmobiling tour

-The snowmobile is one of the fastest and most exhilarating modes of transport to cross snowy landscapes in the depths of winter.
+The snowmobile is one of the fastest and most exhilarating modes of transport to cross snowy landscapes in the depths of the Icelandic winter.
 At speeds of up to 70 km/h (43 mph) you’ll feel the chilly wind lashing at your face.
 You do need a driving license to operate one, but it won’t take you long to master – just a brake and an accelerator, no gears.